 - A. The SC Appropriation Act states: Mileage between an employee's home and his/her place of employment is not subject to reimbursement.
 However, when an employee leaves on a business trip directly from his/her home, and does not go by the employee's headquarters, the employee shall be eligible for reimbursement for actual mileage beginning at his/her residence. - B. Mileage Reimbursement Rate: When an employee of the State shall use his or her personal automobile in traveling on necessary official business, a charge equal to the standard business mileage rate as established by the Internal Revenue Service will be allowed for the use of such automobile and the employee shall bear the expense of supplies and upkeep thereof. - C. Auto travel should be by the most direct route practicable, and substantial deviation from the distances shown by the current State Highway System.
-Map of the South Carolina Department of Transportation should be explained.
-When more than one employee is traveling to the same location, the authorized number of automobiles should be limited to not more than one automobile to two people. - D. A separate entry should be made for travel in the vicinity of a community or city.
+A map of the South Carolina Department of Transportation should be explained. - D. A separate entry should be made for travel in the vicinity of a community or city.
 Only actual miles driven on official State business will be reimbursed.
 A brief description of actual grant activity must be displayed on mileage log for each entry.
-Simply stating "VOCA activities" or "same as above line item" is not acceptable and document will be returned to agency for correction. - E. Donations: Mileage is allowable to retrieve donated items directly related to victim services such as toiletry items, clothing, food and other like items for shelters or direct victim needs.
+General language such as "VOCA activities" or "same as above line item" is not acceptable and document will be returned to the agency for correction. - E. Donations: Mileage is allowable to retrieve donated items directly related to victim services such as toiletry items, clothing, food and other like items for shelters or direct victim needs.
 Mileage is unallowable to retrieve monetary donations or any fund-raising activities.
 All mileage to retrieve donated items must be explicitly stated on travel support document (i.e. picking up donated toiletry items for transitional shelter).